Chia-Network/drplotter/README.md

 # DrPlotter: Your Go-To for Maximum ROI Chia Farming

 DrPlotter is an advanced, energy-efficient GPU plotter, solver, and harvester designed for the Chia Blockchain, with break-through rewards and efficiency optimized for consumer-grade hardware.
+See the video on the [Introduction to DrPlotter](https://www.youtube.com/watch?v=hQTV7foIRHo&t=3s).

 - **Up to +413% Rewards**: Two compression modes offer a balance between optimal efficiency and optimal cost per eTB for maximum ROI.
 - **Enhanced Security**: Relies solely on public farmer keys, letting you safeguard your private keys.